JiaRenChang/CoPaNet/README.md

 This repository contains the code for CoPaNet introduced in the paper ["Deep Competitive Pathway Network"](arxiv link) by Jia-Ren Chang and Yong-Sheng Chen.

+This paper is accepted by Asian Conference on Machine Learning (ACML) 2017.

 The code is built on [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch).

 ## Introduction